Privacy Policy

 • access Personal Information: You have the right to request that we confirm whether or not we are processing your Personal Information.
 You also have the right to access such Personal Information.

-We will respond to your request without undue delay, but in all cases and at the latest within forty-five (45) days of its receipt.
-Should we need more time, we will explain to you the reasons why, and how much more time we need.
+We will respond to your request without undue delay, but in all cases and no later than forty-five (45) days after its receipt.
+If we need more time, we will explain the reasons and how much more time we need.
 In this regard, please note that we may take up to ninety (90) days to fulfill your request.

 Your rights under the Utah Consumer Privacy Act (UCPA)